awsdocs/aws-php-developers-guide/doc_source/ses-rules.rst

 For more information about using |SESlong|, see the |SES-dg|_.

-Create an Receipt Rule Set
+Create a Receipt Rule Set
 ==========================

 First, create a reciept rule set to contain a collection of receipt rules.
 You must have at least one receipt rule set associated with your account before you can create a rule.